jburzynski/TypeGenDocs/source/cli.rst

 enumValueNameConverters (*)  []                              Converter chain used for converting C# enum value names to TypeScript enum value names

 externalAssemblyPaths        []                              An array of paths to external assemblies.
 These paths are searched (recursively) for any assembly references that cannot be automatically resolved.
+NuGet package folders (global + machine-wide and project fallback) are searched by default.

 typeScriptFileExtension      "ts"                            File extension for the generated TypeScript files